Systematically Meeting Targets:

-The Performance Management System (PMS) lets you continuously track progress against plans, while coordinating activities to maximize what matters most: Results.
-The PMS workshop delivers the knowledge and toolkit so that you can design such system within a few days.
+The Performance Management System (PMS) lets you continuously track progress against plans, while coordinating activities to maximize what matters most: achieving results.
+The PMS workshop delivers required knowledge and toolkit, so that you can design and install such management system within a few days.

 Performance Management Pyramid

 The Performance Management Pyramid combines Strategy Deployment (top-down) and Performance Management (bottom-up).

 - Strategy Deployment (Hoshin Kanri) defines the “WHAT”; what to do and what results to accomplish.
 It translates strategic goals top-down into a series of specific and measurable improvement actions.

 - Performance Management defines the “HOW“; how to accomplish given targets by solving what specific problems to achieve what results.
 It delivers outcomes and escalates problems bottom-up.

 The Performance Management System ensures continuous exchange of information between the organizational silos and management layers.

 - Frontline people perform work, ensure compliance, and report issues

 - Supervisors plan hours and assign people, and report rates and defects